Confirm-Solutions/confirmasaurus/docs/git_subrepo.md

 The flow from confirm to imprint looks like:
 1. (manual) Merge PR to main in confirm
+2. (automatic) on the imprint repo, rebase the `sync` branch on top of `main`.
+3. (automatic) from confirm repo, subrepo pull the latest changes from the imprint `sync` into confirm `main` --> this is merging the latest changes so we can push
-2. (automatic) subrepo push to imprint
+4. (automatic) from confirm repo, subrepo push confirm `main` to imprint `sync`
-3. (automatic) PR created on imprint
+5. (automatic) create a PR on the imprint repo
-4. (automatic) automatically push the .gitrepo file to confirm
-5. (manual) improve/merge the PR on imprint
+6. (manual) improve/merge the PR on imprint

-I'd like to have a similar reverse flow from imprint to confirm but it's not implemented yet.
-It would probably need to be implemented as an actions workflow on the imprint repo triggering a workflow in the confirmasaurus repo.
+7. (TODO, automatic) pull imprint `main` changes back into confirm `main`

+Step 7 needs to be triggered when the imprint `sync` branch is merged into `main`.
 The end of the discussion here would be useful for building this. https://github.com/orgs/community/discussions/26323

 ## Contributing changes to imprint

+This should not normally be necessary due to the automated push/pull workflow above.

 ```
 git subrepo push imprint --branch sync --squash --debug --verbose --message "Subrepo push to imprint"
 ```

 ## Pulling changes from imprint

+This should not normally be necessary due to the automated push/pull workflow above.

 ```
 git subrepo pull imprint --debug --verbose --message "Pull from imprint to confirm"